timroster/multi-tenancy-documentation/documentation/automation/terraform/2-Provisionning-The-Minimal-Infrastructure.md

 }
 ```

-To obtain the list of available flavors for IKS clusters proceed as follows;
+To obtain the list of available flavors for IKS clusters proceed as shown;

 ```shell
 ibmcloud login (or ibmcloud login --sso if not done already)